LastL2/node-launcher/README.md

 You can install those tools separately using the sections below.

-## Deploy THORNode
+## Deploy LastNode

-It is important to deploy the tools first before deploying the THORNode services as some services will have metrics configuration that would fail and stop the THORNode deployment.
+It is important to deploy the tools first before deploying the LastNode services as some services will have metrics configuration that would fail and stop the LastNode deployment.

-The commands deploy the umbrella chart `thornode-stack` in the background in the Kubernetes namespace `thornode`.
+The commands deploy the umbrella chart `lastnode-stack` in the background in the Kubernetes namespace `lastnode`.

 ```bash
 make install
 ```

-## THORNode commands
+## LastNode commands

-The Makefile provide different commands to help you operate your THORNode.
+The Makefile provide different commands to help you operate your LastNode.

 # help